Greenland: Economy

-The single most important factor in the Greenlandic economy is financial aid from Denmark, mainly in the form of the bloktilskud (block grant).
-In 2024, the bloktilskud to Greenland was 4.3 billion kr, in of itself amounting to a third of the island's total public revenue.
+The single most important factor in the economy is financial aid from Denmark, mainly in the form of the bloktilskud (block grant).
+In 2024, the bloktilskud was 4.3 billion kr, amounting to a third of the public revenue.
 On top of this, the Danish state covered the expenses for i.a. judiciary and defence, which together were estimated to amount to over 1 billion kr.
-As of 2019 it subsidizes Greenland with 4.3 billion kr. annually, up from 3.6 billion kr. in 2009.
+For the period from 2019 to 2023 Danish financial aid to Greenland averaged a year, amounting to more than 20% of the territory's GDP, up from 3.6 billion kr. in 2009.

+GDP in 2023 was DKK 22.9 billion, and GDP per capita was DKK 405,000, equivalent to that of the average economies of Europe.
+The economy performed well in the early 2020s, despite the pandemic, energy crisis and war in Europe.
+The favourable economic conditions were the result of good conditions for industry and strong infrastructure investments.